Safe holidays. Experts warn against Sosnowsky's hogweed

 What does Sosnowsky’s hogweed look like?

-The plant is characterized by umbelliferous inflorescences of white color and large leaves.
+The plant is characterized by umbellate white inflorescences and large leaves.
 It reaches a height of up to 4 m.
-Its stem is about 10 cm in diameter.
-On the stems and leaves of Sosnowsky's hogweed there are characteristic hairs that produce a toxic substance.
+Its stem is approximately 10 cm in diameter.
+The stems and leaves of Sosnowsky's hogweed contain characteristic hairs that produce a toxic substance.

 What are the risks of contact with Sosnowsky's hogweed?